JuroOravec/crawlee-one/README.md

 1. Read the [getting started guide](./packages/crawlee-one/docs/getting-started.md) for a full walkthrough of `crawleeOne()` and its options.
 2. See [example projects](#example-projects) for real-world usage.
-3. Managing multiple crawlers in one project?
-Use [codegen](./packages/crawlee-one/docs/codegen.md) to generate typed helper functions from a config file.
+3. Use [`crawlee-one gen`](./packages/crawlee-one/docs/codegen.md) to generate types, actor.json, actorspec.json, and README from a single config file.

 ### For end users